AlessioMorale/WLED/usermods/clock_matrix/README.md

 }
 ```

-Adjust segments `start`/`stop` and `reverse` values according to your wiring.
+Adjust segments `start` / `stop` and `reverse` values according to your wiring.

-the Third colour in the palette selection is used for the digits (next improvement will be moving this to some proper setting).
+Font color is set using `matrix.dig_col` parameter in the preset.
+If it's missing then the Third colour in the palette selection will be usedu.

 Play with effect/colour as you wish.